GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 width: 600 px
 ---
 :::
-   On the right side, there is a attribute table that did not fully load To update the attribute table displaying the exposed districts:
+   - On the right side, there is a attribute table that did not fully load.
+We want to update the attribute table to display the exposed districts.
    - In the `Item Properties` panel, select the `Exposed_Districts` layer and click **Refresh Table Data**
    - Click on `Attributes...`
    - In the **Columns** section: